RedTV (streaming service)

-REDTV is a web-based channel established by UBA.
+REDTV is a Nigerian web-based channel established by UBA.
 The channel creates entertainment content spotlighting contemporary African fashion, design, art, music, sport, movies travel and more.

 History

-From an online video content channel, REDTV has pivoted into a media company with the formation of an on demand audio platform, RED RADIO - an online lifestyle web radio/podcast hub that brings music, entertainment, information, news, and trends to diverse audiences.
+REDTV started as an online video content platform, and pivoted into a media company with the formation of an on-demand audio platform, RED RADIO, an online lifestyle web radio/podcast hub that brings music, entertainment, information, news, and trends to diverse audiences.

-Since its launch, REDTV has aired shows like The Men's Club (Nigerian web series), Africa's Next Top Model, Assistant Madams, Inspector K, Our best friend's wedding, and on December 26, 2021, the channel launched its first feature-length movie, Unintentional (2021 film).
+REDTV is a platform known for showcasing modern African content, including TV shows, fashion, news, design, music, sports, and travel.
+Since its launch, REDTV has aired shows like The Men's Club (Nigerian web series), Africa's Next Top Model, Assistant Madams, Inspector K, our best friend's wedding, and on December 26, 2021, the channel launched its first feature-length movie, Unintentional (2021 film).

-REDTV has over 50,000,000 YouTube views and over 300,000 subscribers at January 2021.
+REDTV has over 61,000,000 YouTube views and over 337,000 subscribers as of September 2023.